computerscienceiscool/auton-survival/README.md

 ```

 - **Unsupervised Phenotyping**: Identifies groups of individuals based on structured
-similarity in the fature space by first performing dimensionality reduction of the
+similarity in the future space by first performing dimensionality reduction of the
 input covariates, followed by clustering.
 The estimated probability of an individual
 to belong to a latent group is computed as the distance to the cluster normalized by
 the sum of distance to other clusters.